m0stafanasr/softecTask/README.md

 ## Products Page

-A component that returns and shows all the products in the JSON file in the form of cards, and in every card there are 2 buttons (edit & add) which will be functional in further development.
+A component that returns and shows all the products in the JSON file in the form of cards, and in every card there are 2 buttons (edit & add) which will be functional in further development. also in this page you can edit the amount of the products

+## product edit popUp

+ a pop up that allows you to update the value, name and price of the product.

+ ## cart PopUP

+  a pop up where you can view your cart and know the total price and proceed with the order.

 ## Orders Page

  A component that returns and shows all the orders (made by the user or already exist in JSON File), in the form of cards where every card is a seperate order contains its own data (total price, user who made the order & date).
  ## Order Details Popup

 to make it more simple to see all the orders in less amount of time, the order details shown in a popup where it will show the data and get back to the orders page with no reload.